Computes a Markov model of order k (default 5) optionally stratified by

 Internal model data (counts and CDFs)

-Strand symmetry: The training process counts both the forward strand 6-mer and its reverse complement for each position, ensuring strand-symmetric transition probabilities.
+Strand symmetry: The training process counts both the forward strand (k+1)-mer and its reverse complement for each position, ensuring strand-symmetric transition probabilities.
 This means the reported total_kmers is approximately double the number of genomic positions processed.

-skipped during training and counted in total_n.
+are skipped during training and counted in total_n.
 The model only learns

 from valid A/C/G/T sequences.